What Stories Do People Tell About You?

 Image via Wikipedia

-The painter and the leopard
+The story of the painter and the leopard

 For example, this one from Canvoo (Clint Watson, the author of the post, used to run an art gallery):